Home ยป Blog ยป DIY Home Projects ยป How to Make DIY Wood Shelves

 I also spend some time deciding which side of the board I want to face out.
 I love the markings on this oak and wanted to highlight it!

-Here are the finished DIY wood shelves!
+Here are the finished kitchen shelves!
 I’m really happy with how these turned out.
 They add a lot of function and design to our little kitchen.
-I hope this post on how to make shelves is useful for you!

 I enjoy styling shelves and am sharing my tips on How to Decorate Shelves in 6 Easy Steps with all of my styling strategies that work on all kinds of shelving!